Fall Semester Q&A

 We will have a number of spaces available for isolation and quarantine.
 In some cases, you may be asked to isolate in your residence hall room; in other cases, we’ll use one of our quarantine spaces for you to isolate.
 We’ll help provide a packing list and work with you in contacting your faculty member to be able to continue coursework and help provide meals to you during this time.

 You’ll work with our staff in the Health Center to determine the need to quarantine.
-During this time, you can expect to complete the daily symptom tracker, have daily telehealth meetings with the health center staff until you have no fever for at least 3 full days, verify your symptoms have improved, and it’s been at least 10 days since symptoms arose.
+During this time, you can expect to complete the daily symptom tracker, have daily telehealth meetings with the health center staff until you have no fever for at least three full days, verify your symptoms have improved, and it’s been at least 10 days since symptoms arose.
 We’ll help with a packing list of things to take with you, working with your faculty member to continue in the course or pursue a health withdrawal, and help provide you meals while you are quarantined.
+If you remain on campus you will check in with Health Services at least twice daily.

 We know that some students will need to leave campus for work, family commitments, and health appointments.
 Faculty and staff will be commuting to and from their homes.
 We ask each resident of campus to consider whether a trip off campus is truly necessary right now (and we hope this ask will be short term).